formulae for and calculation of price elasticity, income elasticity and cross elasticity of demand

 Interpretation of PED values:

-• Elastic Demand ($|PED| > 1$): Quantity demanded is highly responsive to price changes.
-A small change in price leads to a relatively large change in quantity demanded.
+• Elastic (|PED| > 1): Quantity demanded is highly responsive to price changes.
+A small price change leads to a relatively large change in quantity demanded.

-• Inelastic Demand ($|PED| < 1$): Quantity demanded is not very responsive to price changes.
-A change in price leads to a relatively small change in quantity demanded.
+• Inelastic (|PED| < 1): Quantity demanded is not very responsive to price changes.
+A price change leads to a relatively small change in quantity demanded.

-• Unit Elastic Demand ($|PED| = 1$): Quantity demanded changes proportionally to the change in price.
+• Unit Elastic (|PED| = 1): Quantity demanded changes proportionally to the price change.

-• Perfectly Inelastic Demand ($PED = 0$): Quantity demanded does not change regardless of the price.
+• Perfectly Inelastic (|PED| = 0): Quantity demanded does not change at all, regardless of the price change.

-Factors affecting PED:
+Factors influencing PED:

 • Availability of substitutes